CollabPlus/whitedove/README.md

 What does dove do?
-Its all that.
+Its all about that!!!